munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 code that does something.
 When you need to make a change, sure, there's probably an interface there to help, but good luck finding it.
-In theory, all of this decoupling means you have less code to understand before you can extend it, but the layers of abstraction themselves end up filling up your mental scratch disk.
+In theory, all of this decoupling means you have less code to understand before you can extend it, but the layers of abstraction themselves end up filling your mental scratch disk.

 Codebases like this are what turn people *against* software architecture, and design patterns in particular.
 It's easy to get so wrapped up in the code itself